kiba/Writings/atg/chp10_research_and_development.md

 "Three...two..one, fire in the hole!" the officer announced, pulling the trigger.

-There was a rapid fire of plasma ball spitted by the prototype, its scorchmarks hitting widely off targets.
+There was a rapid fire of plasma ball spitted by the prototype, its scorch marks hitting widely off targets.

 Then it stopped.